cloudymoma/pubsub-flink/readme.md

 https://github.com/cloudymoma/pubsub/tree/da-pom-fix I forked this GCP connector and made the `da-pom-fix` works so far.

+this will build the flink connector GCP DA Fixed version and install on your local maven repository for later use.

 ```shell
 cd pubsub/flink-connector
 mvn clean package install -DskipTests
 ```

+you can use `--useGcpPubsubConnectors <boolean>` in [`makefile`](https://github.com/cloudymoma/pubsub-flink/blob/main/makefile#L20) to switch between the two connectors.

 #### before start